What pain and symptoms are associated with the Palmaris Longus muscle?

 Where is the Palmaris Longus muscle located?

-The palmar longus connects to the elbow (little finger side) and descends down to connect into the heel of the hand.
+The palmar longus connects to the upper arm (humerus on little finger side) and descends down to connect into the heel of the hand (palmar aponeurosis).

 What movements do the Palmaris Longus control?

 - It assists turning the palm down